Igglybuff/awesome-piracy/readme.md

 - [Toonova](http://www.toonova.net/) Another site for streaming cartoons

 ## Music
-- [MOOVAL](https://www.mooval.de/) Easily move your playlists, tracks and likes from one streaming service to another.
+- [MOOVAL](https://www.mooval.de/) Easily move your playlists, tracks, and likes from one streaming service to another.
 - [Madsonic](madsonic.org) Madsonic is a web-based media library and media streamer with jukebox functionality.
 - [MusicBrainz](https://musicbrainz.org/) MusicBrainz is an open music encyclopedia that collects music metadata and makes it available to the public.
 - [airsonic](https://airsonic.github.io/) Airsonic is a free, web-based media streamer, providing ubiquitous access to your music.